 4. Ensure Customer Satisfaction

 Hopefully, your customers won’t notice any setback in the supply chain.
 But in case they do, that open line of communication we just spoke of needs to extend to them.
+During an economic downturn, it's important to let them know if your supply chain has been affected and what you are doing to address it.
 Transparency is vital, especially if you hope to have this customer repeat their order.
-Therefore, while it’s not ideal, you should make sure the customer doesn’t feel like you are hiding any information.
+While it’s not ideal, you should make sure the customer doesn’t feel like you are hiding any information.
 To help soften the blow, consider taking measures such as offering payment compensation.

 Related Info: Customer Delight And Exceeding A Customer's Expectations